01 of 10

 Some infant car seats only have one crotch strap and buckle position.
 The crotch strap is the portion of the harness that comes up between baby's legs.
 The buckle itself is on the end of the crotch strap.

-Some car seats have a sliding mechanism or push-button system to adjust the buckle position.
-Check your car seat instruction manual for specifics on how to adjust the crotch strap, and when you should move it to the next position.Continue to 5 of 10 below.
+Some buckle positions... are changed by taking the strap out of the slot and moving it to a new one.
+Some have a sliding mechanism or push-button system to adjust the buckle position.
+Check your car seat instruction manual for specifics on how to adjust it, and when you should move to the next position.Continue to 5 of 10 below.

 05 of 10